cmizumoto/small-projects/README.md

 # Small Projects

 This is a series of small projects using HTML, CSS and JS.
+No libraries are being used, this project is to test and check my skills.
 Mostly small components, image slide shows, small games, fetching from APIs.
 Also uploading them in netlify.